getpopper/popper/docs/sections/cli_features.md

 While `.workflow` files are relatively simple to read, it is nice to have a way of quickly visualizing the steps contained in a workflow.
 Popper provides the option of generating a graph for a workflow.
-To generate a graph for this pipeline, execute the following:
+To generate a graph for a pipeline, execute the following:

 ```bash
 popper dot